theforeman/foreman-discovery-image/README.md

 secondary (PEERDNS, PEERROUTES, DEFROUTE).
 Network cards connected to same networks can cause troubles due to ARP filtering.

-Only IPv4 is supported at the moment, IPv6 is not initialized.
+IPv4 and IPv6 are supported.

 Documentation
 -------------